e18e/e18e/docs/blog/october-contributions-showcase.md

 - Migrate projects pinned to older CJS versions of dependencies to their later, ESM-only versions
 - Migrate projects with a dual package setup to ESM-only
+- Migrate projects which have `type: "module"` but also have CJS exports to ESM-only

 Huge reductions will happen once we are able to stop publishing dual packages.
 Big wins ahead!

+If you want to help out with this, we're [tracking the work here](https://github.com/es-tooling/ecosystem-cleanup/issues/129).

 ## porffor passes 50% of ECMAScript tests